-Sue: I still can’t believe he didn’t bring some fridge freezers with him.
-Still, I guess if you are planning to blow up the world, you can’t think of everything.
-You know, I think every episode of Doctor Who could be improved with a Zaroff.
-The only thing missing is a scene of him tearing his hair out as he screams, “Why am I surrounded by idiots!”.
+Sue: I still can’t believe that he didn’t bring some fridge freezers with him.
+Still, I guess if you’re planning to blow up the world, you can’t think of everything.
+You know, I think every episode of Doctor Who would be improved with a Zaroff.
+The only thing missing is a scene where he tears his hair out and screams, “Why am I surrounded by idiots?!”

-Me: There’s still twenty minutes to go.
-I wouldn’t rule anything out.
+Me: There’s still 20 minutes to go.
+I wouldn’t rule it out.

-Sue: I like the way the show has kept to its educational remit.
+Sue: I also like the way the show has kept its educational remit.

-Sue: Jamie is from the past and he doesn’t understand what radioactivity is.
-Some of the children watching this wouldn’t know either.
+Sue: Jamie is from the past, so he doesn’t understand what radioactivity is.
+Some of the children watching this programme wouldn’t know what radioactivity is, either.

 Me: Yeah, that’s great.
-There’s just one tiny problem – they don’t explain it.
+There’s just one problem – they don’t explain it to the audience.
 Polly says she can’t be bothered!

-Polly and Jamie are struggling to escape the rising waters of Atlantis.
+Polly is much too busy trying to escape the rising waters of Atlantis.

 Sue: It’s turned into a disaster movie now.